[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 ...

-Use Kubernetes monitoring tools such as Prometheus or Grafana to monitor memory usage in pods and containers.
+Use Kubernetes monitoring tools such as Prometheus and Grafana, or kubectl top pod to see memory usage patterns.
 This can help you identify which containers are consuming too much memory and triggering the OOMKilled error.

 Below are the common causes of the OOMKilled Kubernetes error and their resolutions.